paddywardle/Adaptive_Mesh_Refinement_Using_AMReX-Compressible_Euler_Equations/README.md

-**Adaptive Mesh Refinement for the compressible Euler equations using AMReX**
+**Solving the Compressible Euler Equations using the SLIC and MUSCL-Hancock schemes**

 **Project Overview**